gengtianuiowa/blog/src/AboutMe/index.en-US.md

 [[PDF](http://43.138.83.161//pdf/paper.pdf)] Koylu, C., **Tian, G.**, & Windsor, M. (2022).
 FlowMapper.org: A web-based framework for designing origin-destination flow maps.
 Journal of Maps.
 DOI: https://doi.org/10.1080/17445647.2021.1996479

 The paper was writen based on [Flowmapper](https://flowmapper.org/), a professional flow mapping tool.
-It was fully developed by me with HTML + CSS + Javascript and used in my Master defense.
+It was fully developed by me with HTML + CSS + Javascript and used in my Master's defense.

 Maps created by Flowmapper is used as the front page background of our [Geosocial Lab](https://www.geo-social.com/index.html) and supports future needs of creating research figures.